jessems/jessems.com/src/posts/2023-05-04-chatgpt-for-servicenow-developers/index.md

 This test suite covers all of the methods in the script include and verifies that they behave as expected.
 It tests that the `Class.create` method creates instances of a class with or without an `initialize` method, that the `Object.extend` method extends the destination object with the properties of the source object, that the `Object.extendsObject` method returns a clone of the destination object with the properties of the source object, and that the `Object.clone` method creates a clone of the object with the same properties.

-[When copy pasting the above into an ATF test it passes on 8/9 tests.]
+[When copy pasting the above into an ATF test (Server Script) it passes on 8/9 tests.]

 ## Translating ES6 to ES5